testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 ## ⚪️ 1.
-Place a start and stop method within your app
+Place a start and stop method within your app entry point

 :white_check_mark: **Do:**
-For proper teardown, the app must expose for the testing a start and stop methods that will initialize and teardown all resources
+For proper startup and teardown, the app entry point (e.g. webserver start code) must expose for the testing a start and stop methods that will initialize and teardown all resources.
+The tests will use these methods to initialize the app (e.g. API, MQ) and clean-up when done

 <br/>